+Number of health facilities providing ANC services

+Public Hospital Dispensary in outer islands and rural areas Super clinics

+health

-Num Number of health facilities providing ANC services Public health Hospital Dispensary in outer islands and rural areas Super clinics Pohnpei 1 Genesis + 3 private clinics ANC services also provided in all dispensaries in the outer islands - a 4 (inc Kolonia) Chuuk 1 One private clinic breakdown of the number of dispensaries in the outer islands is not known, but up to - Yap 1 92 - Kosrae 1 -
+Pohnpei 1 Genesis + 3 private clinics ANC services also provided in all dispensaries in the outer islands

+Chuuk 1 One private clinic -

+Yap 1 •

+Kosrae 1 -

 ANC services refer clients to the Public Health Unit's HIV & STI Program for HIV and STI testing, counselling and where necessary, treatment and care.
 All ANC clients are routinely offered an HIV test, in accord with the FSM National Policy on HIV testing.
-FSM follows the OSSHHM and WHO guidelines for managing PMTC transmission of HIV, including the treatment regimen and breastfeeding policy.
-ART is available for pregnant women, although there is currently none who require ART prophylaxis.
+FSM follows the OSSHHM and WHO guidelines for managing PMTC transmission of HIV, including the treatment regimen and breastfeeding policy.ART is available for pregnant women, although there is currently none who require ART prophylaxis.